 UPDATE 1-Shanghai trying to find people who crossed coronavirus patient from Iran

-Shanghai is trying to try to identify anyone who came into contact with a coronavirus patient who arrived in the city from Iran, the local government said on Thursday.
+Shanghai is trying to identify anyone who came into contact with a coronavirus patient who arrived in the city from Iran, the local government said on Thursday.

 The patient, who has not been identified, was diagnosed in Zhongwei, a city in the northwestern region of Ningxia, some 2,000 km (1,240 miles) away, on Wednesday.
 The Shanghai government said it was investigating the matter further and would ensure that all the places the patient visited were disinfected.